 The height of a patio cover can range from eight to twelve feet tall.
 Keep in mind that the taller a cover is, the less protection from the elements it provides.
 Alternatively, the lower a patio cover is, the more cramped it will feel.
 Check with a landscape architect or patio cover installer to decide on a height that is proportionate to the desired length and width.

 Open and solid patio covers provide different levels of protection.
 An open or lattice roof allows light to filter through, creating a partially shaded area.
 A solid roof will block all light and rain or snow.
 Typically, solid patio covers are made of aluminum.
 However, you may have a solid patio cover roofed with shingles to match your house.

 Shade structures that are not attached to a building are commonly referred to as pergolas.

 We’re firm believers that your outdoor living spaces should be what you want, not what a design team assigns to you.
 You can completely customize the design of your patio, deck, or other exterior spaces with our professional design team at our showroom in Fort Worth, Texas.
 We can create a visual rendering of your remodel before we even begin the project to make sure you approve of the design.

-Our design team has a wealth of experience in home remodeling of all types.
-Please feel free to ask us any questions that you may have about your outdoor remodeling project.
-Contact us to schedule an appointment or a free design consultation today!
+Our design team has a wealth of experience in home renovation services.
+For deck building, patios, or gazebos, please feel free to ask us any questions that you may have about your outdoor remodeling project.
+Contact our home remodeling contractors to schedule an appointment or a free design consultation today!
 We look forward to working with you to create the perfect outdoor space for your home.